Skip to content

 United States

-The rhetoric is sharp.
-The numbers say otherwise.
-Polling shows 85–90% of self-identified MAGA Republicans support the war.
-G. Elliott Morris assessed that genuine defection is concentrated among soft partisans and swing voters — those who backed Trump in 2024 but do not claim the MAGA label 2.
-The pattern erodes general-election margins without threatening intra-party control.
-Greene and Carlson speak for a vocal anti-interventionist minority within a coalition whose rank and file have rallied behind the president.
+Polling shows 85-90% of self-identified MAGA Republicans support the war.
+Analyst G. Elliott Morris assessed real defection is concentrated among soft partisans and swing voters, eroding general-election margins without threatening Trump's intra-party control.

 As Israeli strikes destroy fixed military installations, Hengaw documents the consequence: Iranian troops relocating into schools, dormitories, and mosques, compounding risk to the civilians inside.